 MIRI Target Acquisitions

-The JWST Mid-Infrared Instrument (MIRI) provides target acquisition (TA) capabilities for the low-resolution spectroscopy, medium-resolution spectroscopy, and coronagraphic imaging modes.
+The JWST Mid-Infrared Instrument (MIRI) provides target acquisition capabilities for the low-resolution spectroscopy, medium-resolution spectroscopy, and coronagraphic imaging modes.

 Overview of MIRI target acquisitions